by Craig Anderton

 Again, let me emphasize this all falls under the “gee, I dunno, I guess it works” category, so I’d welcome any comments from people who have a definitive answer for all this!

-Craig Anderton is Editor in Chief of Harmony Central and Executive Editor of Electronic Musician magazine.
+Craig Anderton is Editorial Director of Harmony Central and Founding Editor of Electronic Musician magazine.
 He has played on, mixed, or produced over 20 major label releases (as well as mastered over a hundred tracks for various musicians), and written over a thousand articles for magazines like Guitar Player, Keyboard, Sound on Sound (UK), and Sound + Recording (Germany).
 He has also lectured on technology and the arts in 38 states, 10 countries, and three languages.